Our Guide to Buying a New Construction Condo Project in Hawaii in 2023

 Who are the project lenders?

 Projects lenders can change from project to project.
-Every developer has a list of lender that you can use, but generally speaking, all the big local banks are lenders on every project.
-These banks include, Central Pacific Bank, First Hawaiian Bank, Bank of Hawaii, and American Savings Bank.
+Every developer has a list of lenders that you can use, but generally speaking, all the big local banks are lenders on every project.
+These banks include Central Pacific Bank, First Hawaiian Bank, Bank of Hawaii, and American Savings Bank.

 What if I lose my job between when I purchase and when the condo is built?